Definition of Monopoly

 - If there are significant economies of scale, a monopoly can benefit from lower average costs.
 This can lead to lower prices for consumers.

-- In the above example If there were 3 firms producing 3,000 units at an average cost of £17, average costs would be higher than a monopoly producing 10,000 units.
+- In the above example If there were 3 firms producing 3,000 units at an average cost of £17, average costs would be higher than a monopoly producing 10,000 units, and an average cost of £9.
 Therefore, for natural monopolies and industries with significant economies of scale, monopolies can be more efficient.

 2. Research & Development

 Monopolies make supernormal profit which can be invested in Research & Development.
-This is important for industries like medical drugs.
+This is important for industries like medical drugs which require a lot of risky investment.
+In many industries which require substantial investment – a competitive industry with many small firms would be unsuitable.

 4. Global competition